 Bottom line

-Scammers are continually getting more creative and finding new ways to prey on unsuspecting users.
-It’s essential to be cautious when using Facebook Messenger and other communication platforms.
-Hackers and scammers use these platforms by mimicking one of your friends or family in order to hack your account or download viruses to your devices.
+Bad actors are continually getting more creative and finding new ways to prey on unsuspecting users.
+Be cautious when using Facebook Messenger and other free messaging apps like Whatsapp, Telegram, Signal, LINE, WeChat, Google Chat, and more.
+Hackers and scammers use these platforms by mimicking one of your friends or family to hack your account or download viruses to your devices.

-If you receive a strange Facebook message from one of your friends, be cautious before opening anything in the message.
-You can always reach out to this friend to confirm they sent you something via Facebook before opening the link or the file in the message.
+If you receive a strange Facebook message from one of your friends, it's probably a phishing attempt.
+Contact this friend to confirm they sent you something via Facebook before opening the link or the file in the message.

 You should also use antivirus software to add a layer of protection that allows you to detect viruses quickly on your devices.